isaqb-org/glossary/manuscript/3-terms-M-Z.md

 ### [Model Driven Architecture (MDA)](http://www.omg.org/mda/)

 OMG-Standard for model based software development.
-Definition: „An approach to IT system specification that separates the specification of functionality from the specification of the implementation of that functionality on a specific technology platform.“
+Definition: "An approach to IT system specification that separates the specification of functionality from the specification of the implementation of that functionality on a specific technology platform.""

 {#term-model-driven-software-development}
 ### Model-Driven Software Development (MDSD)